HzaCode/APIConnectorKit/README.md

 #### **CompoundSaver**

 [**`CompoundSaver.py`**](https://github.com/HzaCode/ServerSync/blob/main/CompoundSaver.py)showcases server interaction by retrieving chemical compound information from the PubChem database.
-It highlights automatic data fetching and manual data entry for ensuring completeness, serving as the initial example of server communication techniques.
+It highlights automatic data fetching and manual data entry for ensuring completeness, serving as the initial example of server communication.